Tesfaye-Eshetie/movie-lookup-site/README.md

 If a result is found, the title, year, rating, release date, and poster (if available) of the first movie or show are displayed beneath the search form.

 If there are no results, an error message stating that what they searched for could not be found appears beneath the search form.

+I created a movie display reusable component called 'display-movie' using a web component.